QuickBooks Blog

 Below, we’ll cover the questions regarding these payment methods, plus their comparisons and differences.

-Yes, customer financing is the same as payment and installment plans.
-Customer financing is another way to say you offer partial payments to your customers either through in-house financing or a third-party company.
+Customer financing is the same as payment and installment plans.
+It's another way of saying you offer partial payments to your customers, either through in-house financing or a third-party company.

-No, a payment plan is not a loan.
 Loans are typically issued by banks, credit unions, and other financial institutions and lenders.
-When customer financing comes from a business, it’s considered a payment plan or installment plan.
+On the other hand, a payment plan or installment plan involves a business offering financing to its customers.

 Can I accept partial payments with QuickBooks?

-Yes, and there are two ways you can choose from to offer your customers partial payments; QuickBooks Online and QuickBooks Payments.
+QuickBooks offers two ways to offer your customers partial payments: QuickBooks Online and QuickBooks Payments.

 QuickBooks Online: A subscription-based online accounting solution that gives you the freedom to set up recurring sales receipts and enter the necessary information.